L1uSk0/React-GolfShopProject/README.md

 4.Technologies used
 -React(Vite) , React hooks(Custom and build in) , Context API , react-router-dom for Frontend
 -SoftUni practice server for backend
+-GoogleCloud hosting the backend
+-Firebase holding the front end
+-Link between Firebase and GCP
+-Workflow between GitHub and firebase for automatic updates when pushing in github.

 5.Structure
 /src